Camp Out Poconos

 Each campsite reservation allows one vehicle to be parked at the campsite for which the reservation was made.
 Additional overnight vehicles and those belonging to day visitors must be parked in our guest parking lot.

-No. Camp Out Mt.
-Nebo cannot accommodate guests who wish to sleep in their car.
+No. Camp Out Poconos cannot accommodate guests who wish to sleep in their car.

 While a limited number of our cabins do have a small grill in the yard, we overall do not offer a grill for campsites.
 Overnight guests are permitted to safely build a contained campfire at their campsite over which they may heat their food.
 Guests may bring a reasonably sized grill with them to use during their stay.